-So keep your feet still.
+So keep those feet still.

 I was looking forward to a blow dry in a top-notch London hairdresser’s before Salon International last October.

 The blow dry was fine.
-But fine isn’t enough if you want to wow your clients.
+But ‘fine’ isn’t enough if you want to wow your clients.
 I was left with the impression she didn’t care and the whole experience felt very impersonal.
 So always pull up a stool and face your client.

-Bond with touch
+9. Bond with touch

 While you don’t want to invade their personal space, the right touch can instantly create a bond with your client.

-Research in the hospitality industry showed that being touched
+Research in the hospitality industry shows:

-increased the tips that customers leave their servers…
+Being touched increased the tips that customers leave their servers…

 Customers who weren’t touched left an average tip of 12%.